Activity / Job — Design

 8.7 Invocation metrics

-Section titled “8.7 Invocation metrics”orbit metrics reads knowledge usage from job-run state and agent/tool usage from the SQLite invocation store.
-It does not scrape .orbit/state/audit/v2_loop/ or diagnostics JSONL.
+Section titled “8.7 Invocation metrics”The dashboard metrics endpoints read knowledge usage from job-run state (/api/metrics/knowledge) and agent, tool, task, and invocation usage from the SQLite invocation store (/api/metrics/activity, /api/metrics/tools, /api/metrics/task/:id, /api/metrics/invocations).
+They do not scrape .orbit/state/audit/v2_loop/ or diagnostics JSONL.

 V2 jobs persist invocation traces explicitly after [T20260426-0526].
 DispatchOutcome carries optional trace data; the executor attaches run and step IDs; orbit-core stores canonical agent/model names plus task IDs from rendered input and refreshes the token scoreboard.